centrica-engineering/nucleus-docs/src/content/docs/components/temp-draft-purpose.md

 The ns-tab is the button that changes the content in the ns-tabs when clicked.
 It shows the user relevant content with a heading and an optional icon.

 <!--Above this line have been reworded from the original for a knowledgeable audience, neutral in formality, general domain and with the intent to inform.
 Checked for correctness and clarity. -->

+## ns-table

+> The ns-table component displays information in a grid-like format of rows and columns.
+It organises information in a way that’s easy to scan, so that users can look for patterns and insights.

+The table component consumes basic HTML table markup, which makes it accessible and responsive as well as styling it.